 Here are some more settings you want to put in place to help your student stay safer when using Chromebooks.

-- You should be the first one to sign in to the Chromebook for the first time.
-The first person to sign into a Chromebook becomes the owner account.
+- You (the parent) should be the first one to sign in to the Chromebook for the first time.
+The first person to sign into a Chromebook becomes the owner’s account.
 The owner account controls who can sign into the Chromebook.

 - Click on the system tray where the clock is in the bottom right corner and choose the settings gear.